Visiting Boston on a rainy day?

 Essentials: Need Rain Boots or a Cheap Umbrella?

-Walking in the rain tends to be a lot more fun when you stay dry.
-If you arrived in Boston without an umbrella or water-proof boots or shoes, you can buy what you need, usually at bargain prices, in Downtown Crossing along Washington Street, 1 block from Boston Common.
+Need an umbrella or water-proof boots or shoes?
+You can buy what you need, usually at bargain prices, in Downtown Crossing along Washington Street, one block from Boston Common.
 Try these stores:

 - DSW - 385 Washington St, Downtown Crossing, 617-556-0052 - Usually has a big selection of rain boots and umbrellas at cheap prices